CopilotC-Nvim/CopilotChat.nvim/README.md

 - `file` - Includes content of provided file in chat context.
 Supports input.
 - `files` - Includes all non-hidden files in the current workspace in chat context.
 Supports input (default list).
   - `files:list` - Only lists file names.
-  - `files:content` - Includes file content for each file found.
+  - `files:full` - Includes file content for each file found.
 Can be slow on large workspaces, use with care.
 - `git` - Requires `git`.
 Includes current git diff in chat context.
 Supports input (default unstaged).
   - `git:unstaged` - Includes unstaged changes in chat context.
   - `git:staged` - Includes staged changes in chat context.